Guavus/dynamic-spark/docs/ScalaSparkCompute-sparkcompute.md

 Properties
 ----------
-**scalaCode** Spark code in Scala defining how to transform RDD to RDD.
+**scalaCode:** The Spark code in Scala defining how to transform RDD to RDD.
 The code must implement a function called ``transform`` whose signature should be one of:

     def transform(df: DataFrame) : DataFrame